froz42/kerbernetes/charts/kerbernetes/README.md

 | `ingress.hosts`          | Ingress hosts configuration           | See `values.yaml`             |
 | `ingress.tls`            | Ingress TLS configuration             | `[]`                          |

+> **Note**: The `secrets.keytabSecret` parameter is required and must reference a Kubernetes secret containing the key `krb5.keytab`.
+This key stores the Kerberos keytab file, which is essential for authenticating with the KDC.

 ## Customization

 You can customize the chart by overriding the default values in `values.yaml`.
 For example: